 2.5 The bridge substructure for the widened portion of stage one construction shall be constructed as near to completion as feasible before removing the adjacent portions of existing superstructure.

-2.6 Provisions shall be made to prevent any debris and material from falling onto the roadway.
+2.6 Provisions shall be made to prevent any debris and material from falling into the waterway.
 If determined necessary by the engineer, any debris and material that falls below the bridge outside the previously specified limits shall be removed as approved by the engineer at the contractor's expense.
-Traffic under the bridge shall be maintained in accordance with the contract documents.

 2.7 Any damage sustained to the remaining structure as a result of the contractor's operations shall be repaired or the material replaced as approved by the engineer at the contractor's expense.